vuminh-hoangd/Optimal-Execution-with-Stochastic-Approximation-/README.md

 ## 3. Experimental Results

-Calibrated on real Binance market data benchmarked against an oracle with perfect foresight.
+Calibrated on real Binance market data benchmarked against an oracle with perfect foresight (insider trading).

 *Note: dark pool capacities* $D_i$ *are pseudo-real — no public dark-pool liquidity data exists, so* $D_i$ *is proxied from correlated reference-asset volume rather than directly observed.*